uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Terms.rst

    Nonce
       *Nonce* is a sequentially increasing and unique integer for the sender address.
-Varies from 0 to 9,223,372,036,854,775,807.
+Max value is 9,223,372,036,854,775,807.
       Used to make transactions.
+      If you do not know the next *Nonce* for a transaction, then you can get it by contacting the Semux node API.

       In the parameters of the methods of this library, the *Nonce* is passed as a string decimal representation.